Check Out Some Fascinating Equifax Tidbits

 Two brothers, Cator and Guy Woolford, created the company.
 So Cator actually got the idea from his grocery business, where he collected customers’ names and evidence of credit worthiness.
 He then sold that list to other merchants to offset his own business costs

-The success of this tactic led Cator and his attorney brother, Guy, to Atlanta, where they set up what would become one of the most powerful industries in existence today.
+The success of this tactic led Cator and his attorney brother, Guy, to Atlanta.
+This is where they set up what would become one of the most powerful industries in existence today.

 The Retail Credit Company was born, and local grocers quickly started using the Woolford service.
 It expanded rapidly.
 By the early 1900s the service had expanded from grocers to the insurance industry.

 Retail Credit Company continued to grow into one of the largest credit bureaus.
 By the 1960s, they had nearly 300 branches in operation.
 They collected all kinds of consumer data, even rumors about people’s marital lives and childhoods.
 They were also scrutinized for selling this data to just about anyone who would buy it.

 In the late ’60s, Equifax started to compile their data onto computers.
 So this gave many more companies access to this data.
 But that was if they chose to buy it.
 They also continued to buy up many more of their smaller competitors.
 So they became larger and also attracted the attention of the Federal government.

 They began to earn a bad reputation for selling data to anyone who wanted it.
 And this was whether or not the data was accurate.
 Equifax was gathering details about people including their marital troubles, jobs, school history childhood, sex life, political activates, and more.
-There was no limit to the kind or amount of data they were collecting.
+So there was no limit to the kind or amount of data they were collecting.

 Some of the information was factual, while large swathes of the rest were completely false; some information was literally no more than rumors.
 There were even rumors that Equifax would reward their employees for finding the most negative information about consumers.